Posted March 2, 2021

 If you put all of these proposals together – and if you look very hard – you can begin to see the makings of a debt options landscape that makes sense.

-Meg is the Money Advice Trust's Policy Manager and has more than 35 years' experience in the debt advice sector.
+Meg is the Money Advice Trust's Policy Lead and has more than 35 years' experience in the debt advice sector.
 She is on the Quarterly Account editorial board and a range of other forums.
 View all posts from Meg van Rooyen.